davewhiteland/flask-babel-test/README.md

     pybabel init -i messages.pot -d translations -l de

 `-d translations` tells pybabel to store the translations in this folder.
 This is where Flask-Babel will look for translations.
-Put it next to your template folder.

 ### Translate the words